A lot of photography is about the pursuit of sharpness. In today’s article, you’ll learn to go in the opposite direction with soft focus.

 - Smear the Vaseline on the surface of the lens.
 The layer should be thin and even.
 Once finished clean the Vaseline off your finger using a wet wipe or a tissue.

 - Take a photo, and judge the result.
 You can change the amount of Vaseline on the filter as needed.

-- You can apply the Vaseline to the filter, so that only the edge has soft focus and the centre is sharper.
+- You can apply the Vaseline to the filter, so that only the edge has soft focus and the center is sharper.